akauppi/distributedlog-blanket/README.md

 The Docker file exposes ports 2181 2888 3888 (client port, follower port, election port), e.g. if this image is linked with others.
 To reach Zookeeper from the host, add `-P` to the command.

-To override configuration, use `-v your.conf:/conf/zookeeper.conf` (e.g. if you run multiple Zookeeper instances).
+To override configuration, use `-v your.cfg:/conf/zoo.cfg` (e.g. if you run multiple Zookeeper instances).

+Note: DistributedLog seems to prefer `zookeeper.conf` but latest (3.5.x) Zookeeper has `zoo.cfg`.
+We go with the latest trend.

 **Testing**